Erasmus Study Stays

 Obligations after returning

-According to the undertakings made in the Financial Agreement, after returning students must complete the final evaluation report and submit the following documents to the European office:
+With accordance to the conditions stated in the Participant Agreement, the student is obliged to complete the final evaluation report and submit the following documents to the European Office:

-• Copy of a record of the study results achieved (e.g. Transcript of Records, Datenabschrift, Relevé de notes), issued and signed by the receiving institution.
+Copy of a record of the study results achieved, it is issued and confirmed by the receiving institution.

 The European office keeps a record of all the printed documents required after the end of the study period and the final reports.
 Students can check whether they have been received in the on-line system.